-Happy Thanksgiving!
-In last week’s podcast “A good deed is its own reward (but we can do better)” we discussed ways in which you can earn rewards for yourself while donating to others.
-For those who prefer to read than to listen, or for those who could use a quick reference, I decided to post the ideas here (along with several new ones) in easy-to-read bullet points.
+In a recent podcast episode, “Rewarding Giving,” we discussed ways you can earn rewards for yourself while donating to others.
+For those who prefer to read rather than listen, or who could use a quick reference, I posted the ideas here in easy-to-read bullet points.
 Enjoy!

 How to find the best charities

-Each of these websites are dedicated to helping people find the most deserving charities…
+Each of these websites is dedicated to helping people find the most deserving charities…

 Let others find the best charities

-• GiveWell: Charity fund that assigns money to highest-impact giving opportunities (i.e. you donate to GiveWell and they allocate funds to charities according to how their research indicates the funds will do the most good).
+- GiveWell: Charity fund that assigns money to the highest-impact giving opportunities (i.e., you donate to GiveWell, and they allocate funds to charities according to how their research indicates the funds will do the most good).

 Earn credit card rewards without passing along transaction fees to your favorite charity